Requests

 Requests are used in Grew to describe the left part of rewriting rules and in Grew-match to describe queries to be executed on corpora.

-The syntax of requests in Grew can be learnt using the tutorial part of the Grew-match tool.
+The syntax of requests in Grew can be learned using the tutorial part of the Grew-match tool.

 Requests syntax